mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 ## [Introduction](#Introduction)

-This SDK includes different API wrappers, available with Mappls.

-These wrappers are easy to integrate and use with different configurable parameters.

-Powered with India's most comprehensive and robust mapping functionalities.
-**Now Available** for Srilanka, Nepal, Bhutan and Bangladesh
+Our APIs, SDKs, and live updating map data available for [200+ countries & territories](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md) give developers tools to build better experiences across various platforms.

-1. You can get your api key to be used in this document here: [https://about.mappls.com/api/signup](https://about.mappls.com/api/signup)
+1. You can get your api key to be used in this document here: [https://apis.mappls.com/console/](https://apis.mappls.com/console/)

 2. The sample code is provided to help you understand the basic functionality of Mappls REST APIs working on iOS native development platform.